pvandyken/scratched/README.md

 =======
   PATTERN
-    Regex path filter. scratched only acts on files kept by the filter (including list, update, delete, and touch modes)
+    Regex path filter. scratched only acts on files kept by the filter (including list, update, delete, and touch modes).
+Alternatively, in ls mode, an absolute or relative path

   -d NUM, --depth NUM
     The maximum file tree depth to display. e.g. -d 3 would print up to 3
     subdirectories: '/scratch/username/foo'

   --ls
-    Automatically determine the depth so that only the immediate children of directories selected by PATTERN are shown.
-If no PATTERN is given, then only immediate children of the top scratch directory are printed
+    Display only paths that are immediate children of the current working directory.
+    Directories listed are those containing files to be deleted.
+If PATTERN is given, it is interpreted as an absolute path (if it starts with `/`) at which to search, or a relative path to the current workig directory.
+Note that this cannot be combined with --update, --delete, or --touch.
+To restrict any of these operations to the current working directory, use --pwd.

+  --pwd
+    Adds the current working directory to the start of the filter.

   -u, --update
     Generate an updated version of the scratch_to_delete list, excluding any